Development of

 Highlighted Resources

-This tip sheet introduces the present levels of academic achievement and functional performance statement, or PLAAFP.
+This tip sheet introduces the present levels of academic achievement and functional performance statement, or PLAAFP statement.
 It includes a brief summary of federal regulations, tips for implementation, and additional resources

 Promoting Progress for Students with Disabilities: Using the PLAAFP as the Foundation